 The survival rate of the monuments described above is low with many having no visible surface trace.
-Prior to the commencement of development, archaeological testing should be undertaken in the proposed substation site.
-The results of such confirmatory testing should be submitted to Kilkenny County Council and the Dept. of Arts, Heritage and the Gaeltacht [DAHG] for their information.
+Prior to the commencement of development, archaeological testing should be undertaken in the proposed substation site in order to confirm the preliminary views expressed in this section of the ER.
+The results of such confirmatory testing should be submitted to Kilkenny Council and the Dept. of Arts, Heritage and the Gaeltacht [DAHG] for their information.

-7.3.1.4.3 Newly Detected sites
+5.3.1.4.3 Newly Detected sites